groundtruth/dse_styles/README.md

 Next, get the code:

     git clone git@github.com:groundtruth/vic_styles.git && cd vic_styles

+### With automatic file watching

+Install the Ruby gems:

     bundle install

 Make sure the `Guardfile` has the correct settings for `GEOSERVER_LIB` and `RSYNC_DESTINATION`.
 Then run guard to automatically regenerate the SLD files and synchronise them to the server in the background: